AnimMouse/atrack/README.md

 4. It also aims to respect your privacy, other than what is needed for the most basic tracking (hashes/keys and IP/ports), atrack gathers no information whatsoever.

 ## Installation
-This tutorial uses the original App Engine SDK instead of the new Google Cloud SDK.
+This tutorial uses the new Google Cloud SDK (gcloud) instead of the original App Engine SDK (appcfg).

-Make sure you have a Google Account and created an application inside a project in Google Cloud Console.
+Make sure you have a Google Account and created an application inside a project in Google Cloud Platform.

+Because App Engine now uses Cloud Build to deploy the application, it is necessary to enable billing in order to deploy the application.
+But you can disable billing afterwards after deploying it.
 1. Clone or Download the latest source [here](https://github.com/AnimMouse/atrack/archive/master.zip).
 2. Download the Google Cloud SDK [here](https://cloud.google.com/sdk/docs)
+3. Set the project name on the gcloud `gcloud config set project project-name`
 3. Deploy the instance by typing this command `gcloud app deploy -v 1` inside the instance folder

 ## Contributing